thoughtspot/thoughtspot.github.io/_reference/formula-reference.md

 {: id="passthrough-functions"}
 ## Embrace passthrough functions

-{% include note.html content="The following passthrough functions are only supported with Snowflake connections, at this time." %}
+{% include note.html content="The following passthrough functions are only supported with Snowflake connections at this time." %}

 {% include content/passthrough-func.md %}